 Students should sign up for Electronic Funds Transfer (commonly known as EFT, ACH or direct deposit) to receive their loan or overpayment refund electronically.

 Students who do not sign up for EFT will receive a paper check.
 Checks can be picked up from the Student Accounts Office.
-If checks are not picked up within two weeks they will be mailed to the address on file.
+If checks are not picked up within one week they will be mailed to the address on file.

 Enrolling in EFT